Skip to main content

 Individuals may provide information of a personal and sensitive nature about their health, finances, work circumstances or personal difficulties.
 A record of the discussion will be kept to ensure that the appropriate response is provided, particularly if the individual contacts LawCare again.
 Notes may record the key points or issues raised, the information given by the support services team (including volunteers), relevant background information and any follow-up action, as well as contact details if disclosed.
 Access to this information is limited to staff only on a need-to-know basis.

 We keep computer-based records of information provided to us.
-All personal and sensitive data is processed in accordance with the requirements of the General Data Protection Regulation 2018.
+All personal and sensitive data is processed in accordance with the requirements of the UK General Data Protection Regulation 2018 and the Data Protection Act 2018

 We collect routine statistical information about those using our services, which is anonymised and used for reporting and evaluation purposes.
 This information may be summarised and used in LawCare publications.
 We take great care to ensure that no individually identifiable information is disclosed.